xiaoichiban/railsBooking/README.md

 ## Development server

 Run `rails s` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+## Accounts Login

+`Admin: email- admin@gmail.com, password: password` `User: tom@gmail.com, password: password`

+Refer to `db/seeds.db` for more details.

+* Admin special functionalities

+Only `Admin` is able to carry out facilities and timeslot management (Create and Edit).
+`Admin` are also able to view all bookings made by other users.